 A few weeks ago, I was looking at West Elm’s new market and came across some adorable wooden drink coasters.
 They reminded of the log slice ornaments I created for the One Item Project Challenge and, luckily, I happened to have some wood slices left over giving me the idea to create my own.

 Not only did we need a set for our basement family room, but I thought they’d make a perfect holiday hostess gift as well.

 Fun, right?
-Not exactly the same, but very similar.
+Similar, but I put my own spin on them.
 I decided to nix the snowflakes so the coasters could be used all year long.

 For a hostess gift, tie a length of ribbon or jute around a set of four coasters and finish off with a gift tag.
 Need a gift that’s higher in value?
 Include with a bottle of wine or a set of glasses (or both!).

 These drink coasters were very inexpensive to make since I had everything on hand and only had to purchase the paint pen (which was around $3 with a 50% off coupon).
 I plan on making a few more sets.

 Want more holiday and seasonal ideas like these sent directly to your inbox?
 Be sure to SUBSCRIBE.